 20. Eat your way through King Street

 King Street has been under development for some time, but now it’s home to some pretty exciting bars, cafes and restaurants.
-Permanent food truck joint and bar Welcome To Bowen Hills has a rotating roster of excellent food trucks and BYO Dog on Thursday nights, Fat Dumpling will leave you full and satisfied, grab breakfast at Kuhl-Cher or pair your coffee fix with an almond croissant at King Street Bakery.
+Permanent food truck joint and bar Welcome To Bowen Hills has a rotating roster of excellent food trucks, Fat Dumpling will leave you full and satisfied, grab breakfast at Kuhl-Cher or pair your coffee fix with an almond croissant at King Street Bakery.
 Check out where else you can eat along King Street here.

 And waterholes and lakes for that matter.
 If fresh water swimming is your thing, you’ll find what you’re looking for less than 40 minutes out of Brisbane.

 Have a break from the campus food you’ve eaten all year and check out some of Brisbane’s best multicultural restaurants.